tomikyos/kinect-merge/README.md

 Summary
 -------

-The program takes a sequence of registered frames captured with the Kinect depth camera and outputs a nonredundant point cloud.
-The algorithm uses covariance matrices to describe the directional variance of the measurements, it does not limit the captured volume, it allows for varying levels of detail, and it doesn't require any parameters from the user.
-It is partially based on a paper by Merrell et al. [1].
+The program takes a sequence of registered views captured with the Kinect depth camera and outputs a nonredundant point cloud.
+The algorithm creates the point cloud incrementally and uses overlapping measurements to reduce the directional variance of estimated point positions.
+It does not limit the captured volume, it allows for varying levels of detail, and it doesn't require any parameters from the user.

 Process
 -------

-The input to the algorithm is a sequence of *views* which consist of a depth map, a color image and extrinsic parameters of the camera.
+The input to the algorithm is a sequence of views which consist of a depth map, a color image and extrinsic parameters of the camera.
+In addition, connectivity information for the views can be supplied to increase performance.
 The output is a point cloud in the ASCII PLY file format.

 The views are processed sequentially in a single pass.
-For each view, the process consists of two steps: outlier rejection followed by point cloud refinement.
-The view being processed is called the *current view*.
-Outlier rejection utilizes two views before and after the current view.
-They are called the *adjacent views*.
-Because of this, the first and last two views in the sequence are not processed.
-They do not have two views before and after them to be used for outlier rejection.
-Also, outlier rejection limits the minimum number of views to be five.
-The views which see the same part of the scene as the current view are called *connected views*.

-The Kinect sensor produces outliers at depth discontinuities.
-The outliers are detected and rejected to improve the quality of the resulting point cloud.
-Outlier rejection is based on calculating the *stability* of each point in the current view.
-This is done by counting *occlusions* and *free-space violations*.
-Occlusions are counted by projecting points from adjacent views onto the pixel grid of the current view.
-If a point projects in front of a point in the current view, it is an occlusion.
-A point is said to project in front of another point it they both hit the same pixel on the grid and the resulting depth value of the projected point is lower than that of the other point.
-Free-space violations are counted by projecting points from the current view onto the pixel grids of all adjacent views.
-If a point projects in front a point in an adjacent view, it is a free-space violation.
-The stability is defined as the number of free-space violations substracted from the number of occlusions.
-If a point has negative stability, it is considered an outlier and is rejected.

-If a projected point is similar enough to a point it overlaps, it does not contribute to the stability calculation.
-The similarity metric used is the Mahalanobis distance between two points, and the threshold for considering two points to be similar enough is three standard deviations.

-After outliers have been rejected, existing points in the cloud are refined using the new points from the current view.
-This is done by projecting points from previously processed connected views onto the pixel grid of the current view.
-If a projected point hits the same pixel as a new point in the current view and is similar enough to it, the new point is used to refine the estimate for the existing point taking into account the directional variances of the points.
-The similarity is determined as described previously.
-Points which are not used to refine existing points are added to the resulting point cloud as they are.
+When a new view is being added, existing points from the cloud are projected onto the pixel grid of the new view.
+If a new measurement resides near existing points, a new estimate is created for each existing point with the best linear unbiased estimator (BLUE).
+Then, the Mahalanobis distances from the new estimate to both the existing point and new measurement is calculated.
+If both distances are smaller than a threshold, the existing point in the cloud is replaced with the new estimate.
+This results in reduced variance for the point with no added redundancy in the cloud.
+If the distance condition is not met for any new estimate (i.e. the new measurement wasn't used to refine any existing point), the measurement represents a novel point of surface and is added to the cloud as a new point.

 Prerequisites
 -------------